Ancient Biblical City Of Sodom Was Real, Destroyed By Massive Asteroid Explosion, Say Archaeologists

 Using radiocarbon dating, Silvia’s team dated the abandonment of the settlement to the approximate time of the purported Biblical event.
 A “heat event,” perhaps caused by the friction or explosion of a meteor as it streaked across the atmosphere above the region, heated up the structures on the ground to the point that the bricks were reduced to ash, according to the Times of Israel.
 Some materials instantly crystallized, and the exterior portions of some pottery shards were melted into glass, also suggesting an extreme uptick in temperatures.

-The event, says Silivia’s team, also heated up the soil to the point that it was stripped of its nutrients – which would explain why a once-thriving series of settlements would suddenly be abandoned, only to be returned to centuries later.
+The event, says Silvia’s team, also heated up the soil to the point that it was stripped of its nutrients – which would explain why a once-thriving series of settlements would suddenly be abandoned, only to be returned to centuries later.

 “That the most productive agricultural land in the region, which had supported flourishing civilizations continuously for at least 3,000 years, should suddenly relinquish, then resist, human habitation for such a long period of time has begged investigation.”